Last visit: April 26, 2023

-The issue is that most places are a few blocks away from the park.
+The issue is that the better places are a few blocks away from the park.
 No big deal, except for in 110-degree heat.
-Also note that the neighborhood gets a little barren if you go several blocks south.
+Also note that the neighborhood gets a little barren if you go south and east.
 Best to stay north and west.

 The Diamondbacks consistently rank as the most affordable team in the Fan Index in part due to their value menu.
 That’s a fair assessment.
 Even if you pay for craft beer and good seats, it’s one of the more affordable options.

 Traffic notwithstanding, getting to downtown Phoenix is easy.
 Parking is plentiful and relatively affordable.
-And the newish light rail stops a block from the ballpark.
+And the light rail stops a block from the ballpark.
 My last visit was a simple in-and-out where I took the train to and from the airport; it was cheap, clean, easy and relatively efficient.